Role of Partial Transpose and Generalized Choi maps in Quantum Dynamical Semigroups involving Separable and Entangled States: Quantum Dynamical Semigroups involving Separable and Entangled States

 I express my deep sense of gratitude to Kalyanapuram Rangachari Parthasarathy.
 I have learnt most of the concepts in this paper from him during his Seminar Series of Stat.
 Math.
 Unit at the Indian Statistical Institute, New Delhi, University of Delhi and elsewhere.
 I~have gained immensely from insightful discussion sessions with him from time to time.

-0.1in I thank B. V. Rajarama Bhat and Aurelian Isar for their kind comments and suggestions.
+I thank B. V. Rajarama Bhat and Aurelian Isar for their kind comments and suggestions.
 I also thank Rajendra Bhatia for his discussion and seminar sessions which strengthened my knowledge and interest in matrices.

-0.1in It is my pleasure to thank Kenneth A. Ross for his reading of the paper, his useful suggestions and encouragement.
-0.1in Improvement, particularly in item 2.4 and the general level of the paper was motivated by quick constructive critical comments and kind suggestions by Mary Beth Ruskai on an earlier version of the paper.
+It is my pleasure to thank Kenneth A. Ross for his reading of the paper, his useful suggestions and encouragement.

+Improvement, particularly in item 2.D and the general level of the paper was motivated by quick constructive critical comments and kind suggestions by Mary Beth Ruskai on an earlier version of the paper.
 She made me aware of a good amount of relevant research work which led to my further work.
 I am grateful to her for her kind advice.
-0.1in I thank Mr. Anil Kumar Shukla for his efficient typing and cooperative attitude in coping with my bad handwriting and odd style.
-0.1in I thank Indian National Science Academy for support under the INSA Senior Scientist Programme and Indian Statistical Institute, New Delhi for a Visiting Professorship under this programme together with excellent research facilities.
+In the same vein, I thank S.-H. Kye, S.R.~Garcia and S.K.
+Jain for their help and encouragement in various forms and at different stages of this final version of the article beginning with its first version [80] (a fore-runner to this paper) by referring to it, commenting on it or making useful suggestions.